 Run the Utility Lines

-Next to purchasing the outdoor appliances, running the utility lines between the outdoor kitchen and the house will be the most expensive and time-consuming part of this project.
+Next to purchasing the outdoor appliances, running the utility lines between the outdoor kitchen and the house can be the most expensive part of this project, as it often requires hiring professionals to do the installation.
 If you do decide to install a full-service outdoor kitchen:

-- Both gas and water lines, if desired, will need to be run underground below the frost line, if applicable to your area.
-Electrical lines must be run through a conduit or another protective method as required by electrical code such as direct-burial.
+- Both gas and water lines, if desired, may need to be run underground below the frost line, if applicable to your area.
+This can be as much as 4 feet below the soil surface in far northern regions.
+Electrical lines must be run through conduit or laid underground with special direct-burial cable.
 The lines must be buried at the correct depth specified for your area.

 - In most municipalities, gray drainage water from the sink cannot be expelled to the open ground.
-To meet the plumbing code, you must run a sewer line from the outdoor kitchen's sink drain back to the house's sewer.
+To meet the plumbing code, you must run a drain line from the outdoor kitchen's sink drain back to the house's main drain line.